-Some might conclude that the best way to address this issue is to consolidate IR and PR.
-I am not advocating for that.
+Possible Remedy.
+Some might conclude that the best way to address this issue is to consolidate the IR department and the PR team.
+We are not advocating for that.
 IR and PR pros have different skill sets, generally speaking, and they have their own expansive universes to attend to.
 IR reps almost certainly don’t know all of the players in the media world with whom PR deals, and the same goes for PR and the investment community.
 Both jobs are big ones that each demand dedicated staff.

 One could make a compelling argument that the better solution is for IR and PR to be more of a top-down effort, starting at the C-level.
 But the reality is that both units tend to be more bottom-up, with projects percolating from lower levels of the organization.
-But short of that, consider having your IR and PR come together in a regular, meaningful way.
+But short of that, consider having your investor relations and public relations come together in a regular, meaningful way.